Jane Ellen Smith

 Research Interests:

-- Determining why ethnic minority women prematurely drop out of weight management treatment, and how to address this dilemma.
+• Determining why obese ethnic minority women prematurely drop out of healthy lifestyle treatment, and exploring how to address this dilemma.
 We have learned that two factors in particular lead to early termination: extremely poor body image and "familism" (family comes first).
-We ran focus groups to follow up on these issues, and we are designing a study that will address body dissatisfaction prior to a weight management intervention.
+We are following up with studies to address body dissatisfaction prior to a healthy lifestyle intervention.

 Profile:

 Accepting students?
-Dr. Smith is accepting students for Fall 2023.
+Dr. Jane Ellen Smith is accepting students for Fall 2024.
 Please email Dr. Smith if you are interested in pursuing graduate studies.

 I am interested in two major areas of research: body image/eating disorders/obesity and substance use treatment.
-For the body image/eating disorders/obesity area, I primarily am focusing on risk factors, such as extreme body dissatisfaction.
+For the body image/eating disorders/obesity area, I primarily am focusing on risk factors, such as extreme body dissatisfaction and problematic eating.
 For the substance use treatment area I am focusing on CRAFT (Community Reinforcement and Family Training); a treatment that works with the family members of treatment-refusing individuals with substance use problems.

 Selected Publications